lablup/rraft-py/README.md

 Whether you're building a distributed database, a highly-available service, or any other type of application that requires consensus among a set of nodes, this binding makes it simple to get started.

+## Why?

+This library is an unofficial Python binding for the `tikv/raft-rs` using *pyo3*.

+There have been several attempts to implement a *Raft implementation* in the Python ecosystem before, but unfortunately, there is no library being used as a de facto standard as of now.

+This binding was created to resolve this problem and to make it possible to integrate Python with *low-level Raft implementation*.

+### Disclaimer

+Since raft-rs is written in the Rust language, the following method is used to bypass the differences in memory management between Python and Rust.

+Types have ownership of their respective types.
+For example, instances created with the `Config` constructor are modeled to have ownership of the `Config` object in Rust.

+Apart from this, there is a type named `Config_Ref`, which is modeled as a reference "Container Object" that only holds a reference to the `Config` type.

+The APIs of `rraft-py` are generally modeled internally to handle both types with ownership and container object types.
+However, a few APIs may require only types with ownership.
+This type information is specified in the [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi) file.

+Passing a reference to an instance without ownership in Python to an API cause segmentation fault (named `destored_error`) which is hard to debugging.

+Understanding Rust's ownership concept can help you resolve these kinds of problems.

 ## Getting started

 ### Installation